 What Are Build Reviews?

-Build reviews are a simple and effective method of ensuring that each feature implemented is the best it can be.
+Build reviews are a simple and effective method of ensuring that each feature implemented is the best.
 These are key to our fast iterative process.

 This method of evaluating our products is more subjective.
 But since we are working with professionals in the field, we can trust that each person’s opinion is based on experience and knowledge.
 The low number of resources required to set up and execute these tests means they can be highly effective and versatile.

 Every week, the developers make a build with the latest implemented features, even if they’re not 100% ready.
-Every member of the team can then play the game for however long they need.
+Every team member can then play the game for however long they need.
 At the meeting, everyone is encouraged to provide feedback while playing the game.
-Feedback can vary from what works well, any bugs, UI implementation, user experience issues, edge cases, etc.
+Feedback can vary from what works well, bugs, UI implementation, user experience issues, edge cases, etc.

 Some issues will get addressed multiple times over multiple meetings and get higher priority than others.
-An assigned member of the team documents the feedback to keep track of everything before it’s broken down into smaller tickets.
-They are then organised into levels of priority and tasks are then assigned to the responsible team member.
+An assigned team member documents the feedback to keep track of everything before it’s broken down into smaller tickets.
+They are then organised into levels of priority, and tasks are then assigned to the responsible team member.

 What Makes an Effective Build Review?

 The key to effective build reviews is consistency and regularity.
-If weeks pass between build reviews, information builds in turn, making the review longer.
+If weeks pass between build reviews, information builds, making the review longer.
 This increases the risk that some elements in the game can’t be changed as easily as they would have two weeks ago.

 What Are Internal Playtests?